gvwilson/sensibleadventures/coriandel/coriandel.md

 mean, those of us who serve him take a dim view.
 He dislikes them personally.
 They complicate governance."

-"Is that what they do?
+"Is that so?
 My, my...
 I'll have to remember that.
 Anyway, like I was saying, there's this girl, and her father's not fond of the boy, and, well, now he's got a bonescuttle to kill."

-He glowered at me.
+She glowered at me.
 "Tell me you're trying to be funny."

 I shook my head.
 "Upon my life," I said, raising one hand.

 "Did you put him up to this?"

-"Gaaah."
-I counted to three slowly.
-"No. Didn't, and wouldn't have.
+"Me!?
+No!
+No, I didn't, and I wouldn't have.
 It's a damn stupid oath."

 "Yes, it is, isn't it?"
-He drummed his fingers, just as Lady Kembe had done a few hours ago.
+She drummed his fingers, just as Lady Kembe had done a few hours ago.
 "So.
 This morning?"

 I shrugged.
 "Just wanted to find out what's going to happen.
 Learned a little from a Darpani grass thrower, years gone by.
-Asked Luck how she's feeling about the boy, what his chances are, whether there's anything I can do."
+Asked how the saints are feeling about the boy, what his chances are, whether there's anything I can do."
 I shrugged again.
 It was no wonder my shoulders had been so tense last night, with all the shrugging I was doing.
 "Turned out I didn't know as much as I thought I did.
 It kind of got out of control a little.
 No harm done, but..."
 I let my voice trail off.

 "I see.
-An unjuristed oath, unlicensed magic...
+A wild oath, wild magic...
 Anything else to spoil my coffee this morning?"

 "No, captain."
 It was like being back at Armaq.
 Did you take extra rations, Ordinary Ishad?
 No, sir.
 Come on, Ordinary, they were there before your watch.
 Three men have sworn to that.
 And the man after you is the one who reported them missing.
 No, sir, it wasn't me, sir.

 The captain's fingers went *pat patta pat*.
-Maybe it was a new fashion that had passed me by.
+Maybe drumming your fingers was a new fashion that had passed me by.
 "Well.
 Come with me."
-He stood.
-He was still light on his feet for one so heavy.
-I beat him three touches to none the last time we faced each other in the *umram*.
+She stood.
+She was still light on her feet for one so solid.
+I beat her three touches to one the last time we faced each other in the *umram*, but that was years ago.
 I doubted a real fight would be as one-sided.

-We ambled over to the roof's edge, for all the world like two old comrades in arms out for an early-morning stroll.
+We ambled over to the roof's edge like occasional lovers having a look at the world before going out to face it.
 The market spread out below us, shops and stalls and open yards, people dawdling or hurrying, cattle, fine jewelry, dates, figs, silks, jugglers, and above it all the smell of dung and frying onions.
-When the Darpani brings their herds down in the fall it's the most chaotic place in the world.
-Even when they're not around, it's never silent, never still.
-I'll never grow tired of it.
+When the Darpani bring their herds down in the fall it's chaos.
+Even when they're not around it's never silent, never still, and I'll never grow tired of it.

 We watched it in silence for a few moments.
-Without turning his head, he said, "Do I have to give you a speech?"
+Without turning her head, she said, "Do I have to give you a speech?"

 I shook my head.
 "No, captain."

-He nodded.
+She nodded.
 "Good.
 Can't imagine I could say anything you hadn't heard before.
-I'll step on you if I have to, and they'll have to scrape hard to get you off my boot.
+I'll step on you if I have to, and they'll have to scrape hard to get you off my boots.
 Understood?"

-"Yes, captain."

-He nodded.
+And there it was.
+"Yes, captain," I said stolidly, lowering my eyes like the dutiful ordinary soldier I had never actually been.
+Sure enough, she was wearing a pair of old-fashioned boots, square-toed lace-ups.
+I remembered them from the *umram*, or rather, from after, the first time we celebrated a good match together.
+They were her lucky boots, she told me as I tried to pull them off her, both of us drunk and already half out of our clothes.

+She nodded to me.
 "Good luck with the boy."

-I resisted the urge to thump my chest.
-"Thank you, sir."
+I resisted the urge to salute.
+"Thank you."

 I took myself back down the stairs and home.
 I could feel my bed calling me, like Vurt's oath must have been calling him.
 Gaaah.
 If I could have slept through the next few days, I would have, but you can't beg a favor from the likes of Lady Kembe, then go back and say, "Mind holding your tea a moment while I take a nap?"
 Some coffee would help, though.
 There were probably students waiting at my gate, wondering where the old man was.
 And I had a pair of boots to steal.

 -----